MEd in Special Education

 Financial Aid from the Program

-Maser's candidates must follow the guidelines of the Office of Graduate Studies with respect to timeliness and committee formations and complete a thesis.
+Master's candidates must follow the guidelines of the Office of Graduate Studies with respect to timeliness and committee formations and complete papework.

 To remain in good standing in the master’s program and earn a master’s degree, each student must earn and maintain an overall grade point of 3.0 or higher in all required and elective course work each semester.
 If student’s GPA falls below 3.0 for any semester, they will be dropped from the degree program.
 If students receive a grade of “C” in any core or required course, remedial activities will be required.
 Students must also complete course work assigned a grade of “I” prior to the end of the following semester.